Vacancies & Elections

 Finally, the treasurer is a core member of monthly committee meetings with input into key discussions, and will help facilitate the webinar series which is a task distributed amongst the committee members.

-It is a rewarding role, and is a good starting point for developing your managerial and leadership skills.
+It is a rewarding role and is a good starting point for developing your managerial and leadership skills.
+We look forward to working with you.

 In 2014, the Mammary Fold Academic Collaborative (MFAC) was formed with the aim of promoting trainee-led audit and research at a national level.
 The Academic representative will be the Chair of the MFAC and act as the link between the Mammary Fold Committee and the MFAC.
 We are looking for a dynamic, motivated and inspiring person to take on that role.
 Due to the nature of the post, an academic background is preferred.